Canon M vs SX620

 It is notable that the Canon M has a hotshoe, while the SX620 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the Canon M has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Canon M has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Canon M was succeeded by the Canon EOS M3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the Canon M and SX620 can be found, respectively, in the Canon M Manual (free pdf) or the online Canon SX620 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M or the Canon SX620 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.